 How is trophy hunting different from other types of hunting?

-The most common form of hunting is subsistence hunting (hunting for food).
-Trophy hunting — also referred to as “sport hunting” under many laws — however, is a niche form of hunting motivated by entertainment and bragging rights.
-The primary objective for trophy hunters is to kill animals for their bodies or body parts for display as trophies to showcase the hunter’s virility, dominance and hunting prowess.
+The most common form of hunting in the world is subsistence hunting (hunting for food).
+Trophy hunting—also referred to as “sport hunting” under many laws—however, is a niche form of hunting motivated by entertainment and bragging rights.
+The primary objective for trophy hunters is to kill animals for their bodies or body parts for display as trophies to showcase the hunter’s virility, dominance, and hunting prowess.
+Hunting trophies can take many forms, such as full body taxidermy, wall-mounted heads, animal skins as rugs, feet as trashcans, skulls as coffee tables, and teeth, claws, tails and genitalia as trinkets, jewelry and souvenirs.

 What kinds of animals are trophy hunted and where?

-Hundreds of mammal species are trophy hunted, from the small (pigeons, raccoons, squirrels and monkeys) to the large (lions, bears, elephants, giraffe and moose) and so many others in between.
-The most coveted CITES-listed species include: the American black bear, chacma baboon, Hartmann’s mountain zebra, gray wolf, red lechwe, vervet monkey, black buck, brown bear, and the “African Big Five”: lion, African elephant, leopard, rhino (southern white rhino and black rhino), and African buffalo.
+Hundreds of mammal species are trophy hunted, from the small (pigeons, racoons, squirrels and monkeys) to the large (lions, bears, elephants, giraffe and moose) and so many others in between.
+The most coveted internationally regulated species include: the American black bear, chacma baboon, Hartmann’s mountain zebra, gray wolf, red lechwe, vervet monkey, black buck, brown bear, and the “African Big Five”: lion, African elephant, leopard, rhino (southern white rhino and black rhino), and African buffalo.

 For Americans and Europeans (the top importers in the world), Canada and South Africa are top destinations for trophy hunting, along with Namibia, Zimbabwe, Argentina, Tanzania, Mexico, Zambia, Russia, the U.S. and elsewhere.